Skip to content

 Important: The access token is displayed only once.
 Copy and store it securely.

-Once you complete these steps, you will have the API key and your store name (e.g. my-store.myshopify.com) to connect.
+Once you have the API key (access token) and your store name (e.g. my-store.myshopify.com), you can connect.
 Example: if your API key is stored in SHOPIFY_API_KEY and your store is my-store, the command below will copy Shopify data into DuckDB:

 sh